krudi/vitepress-template/CONTRIBUTING.md

 ## Creating a pull request

 After pushing your branch, you need to create a pull request for code review and test.
-Select the branch from, which you created the new branch as the target branch (at the moment **develop** branch is default).
+Select the branch from, which you created the new branch as the target branch (at the moment **main** branch is default).
 The title of the pull request can have any description.

-## Creating a release

-To create a release you need to enter the following commands:

-- `git checkout develop`: this command switches your local repository to the **"develop"** branch

-- `git pull origin develop`: this command fetches the latest changes from the remote **"develop"** branch

-- `git checkout -b release/30042023222012`: this command creates a new branch

-- `git push`: this command pushes your local branch changes to the remote repository

-Remember that the newly created pull request must now be targeted to the **"main"** branch and all tests must be successfully completed.